pierluigic/lsc-lrec2022/README.md

 [5]    W. L. Hamilton, J. Leskovec, and D. Jurafsky, “Diachronie word embeddings reveal statistical laws of semantic change,” in 54th Annual Meeting of the Association for Computational Linguistics, ACL 2016 - Long Papers, May 2016, vol. 3, pp. 1489–1501.
 [Online].
 Available: http://arxiv.org/abs/1605.09096

-[6]    P. Basile, A. Caputo, and G. Semeraro, “Analysing word meaning over time by exploiting temporal random indexing,” 2014.
+[6]    P. Basile, A. Caputo, and G. Semeraro, “Analysing word meaning over time by exploiting temporal random indexing,” In The First Italian Conference on Computational Linguistics CLiC-it 2014 (p.
+38-42).

 [7]    V. D. Carlo, F. Bianchi, and M. Palmonari, “Training Temporal Word Embeddings with a Compass,” in The Thirty-Third AAAI Conference on Artificial Intelligence, AAAI 2019, The Thirty-First Innovative Applications of Artificial Intelligence Conference, IAAI 2019, The Ninth AAAI Symposium on Educational Advances in Artificial Intelligence, EAAI, Honolulu, Hawaii,USA, Jan.
 2019, pp. 6326–6334. doi: 10.1609/aaai.v33i01.33016326.